aldy505/vite-plugin-pages-solid/README.md

 ### Nested Routes

-We can make use of solid Routers child routes to create nested layouts.
+We can make use of Solid router child routes to create nested layouts.
 The parent component can be defined by giving it the same name as the directory that contains your child routes.